sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 ### Boltzmann Inversion

-To derive the provided equation, let's start with the fundamental relationship between Gibbs free energy $\Delta G$ of a specific state and the probability $P$ of that state, as described by the Boltzmann distribution.
 Gibbs free energy provides a measure of the amount of "useful work" that can be obtained from a thermodynamic system in a process at constant temperature and pressure.
 The Boltzmann distribution, in turn, relates the energy of a state to its probability in a canonical ensemble.

 #### Starting from the Boltzmann Distribution